-US jobs report crushes expectations
+US JOBS REPORT CRUSHES EXPECTATIONS

-The US economy added 287,000 jobs in June, the Bureau of Labour Statistics announced Friday, many more than expected.
+The US economy added 255,000 jobs in July, many more than expected, while the unemployment rate was unchanged at 4.9%.

-It was the biggest gain in eight months and was stronger than even the most optimistic forecasts among economists.
-Their median estimate was for a nonfarm-payroll gain of 180,000, according to Bloomberg.
+Industries including hospitality and healthcare saw the largest job gains during the month.
+The return of striking Verizon workers who subtracted from the May jobs report also boosted the gains in July.

-At stake in this jobs report was confirmation that a hiring slowdown had not hit the US economy.
-Just 38,000 job gains were initially reported for May, excluding the impact of 35,000 Verizon workers who were on strike.
+After two huge swings — down in May, then up in June — economists had expected the July jobs report to show that the pace of job creation moved back toward trend.

 - Unemployment rate: 4.8%